Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Simulation Results

-In addition, we evaluate the communication performance of the system under different settings.
-Fig.\ref{fig:BER} depicts the average bit error rate (BER) of the proposed scheme versus various noise power levels, ranging from $-40$dBm to $-80$dBm.
-As expected, the average BER decreases when the noise power at the receivers decreases, and QPSK modulation exhibits lower BER when compared to 16QAM.
-Moreover, when $\alpha$ decreases, the BER further improves as the system becomes more communication-biased.
-Notably, at a noise power of $-80$dBm and a weighting coefficient of $\alpha=0.9$, the BER can drop to approximately $-28$dB with QPSK modulation.
-On the other hand, Fig. \ref{fig:BER_comp} compares the average BER of the proposed method to the benchmarks.
+In addition, we evaluate the communication bit error rate (BER) of the system under different settings.
+Fig. \ref{fig:BER}{(a)} depicts the BER of the proposed scheme versus various noise power levels.
+As expected, the average BER decreases when the noise power decreases, and QPSK modulation exhibits lower BER when compared to higher-order modulations.
+Moreover, when $\alpha$ decreases, the BER improves as the system becomes more communication-biased.
+On the other hand, Fig. \ref{fig:BER}{(b)} compares the average BER of the proposed method to the benchmarks.
 As shown, all cases exhibit a decreasing BER trend as noise power level reduces, while the proposed method consistently achieves a lower BER compared to the baselines.

-In Fig.\ref{fig:region_size}, the impact of the normalized region size $A/\lambda$ on the proposed scheme is illustrated, where $A$ varies from $2 \lambda$ to $6 \lambda$.
-The results show that the objective function value $\varepsilon$ decreases as the region size increases, which is expected since the larger size of the fRIS provides more DoFs for the mobility of the elements.
-On the other hand, the benchmarks of ``DPS'' and ``Rand'' cases demonstrate a decreasing trend with increasing region size, while the ``Conven'' case has little change as the region size varies.
-Compared with the benchmarks, the proposed scheme and the optimization algorithm achieve superior performance across all region sizes, which is consistent to the previous simulation results.
+In Fig. \ref{fig:BER-Aper}, the impact of the fRIS size on BER is evaluated, where we find that the larger fRIS aperture size yields lower BER.
+This is because increasing $A$ can form narrower beams, which increase the received energy for users.